TheRoseAlpha/TheRoseAlpha/README.md

-# Hi there 👋, I'm Rozy
+# Hi there 👋, I'm Rosalba

 I'm currently studying **Computer Engineering** and focusing on improving my skills in **Python**, **Web Development**, and **Mobile Development**.